Buying grab rails from Bunnings: what you gain and what you lose

 • You're handy enough to locate studs and understand fixing loads.

-• You don't need AS 1428.1 compliance for a funder, insurer or facility manager.
+• You don't need the AS 1428.1 dimensions documented for a funder, insurer or facility manager.

 • You're comfortable with product-level warranty only.